I will transcribe what my Aunt May wrote about the Morrins. I hope this provides a lot more detail, even if you know the rough information already.

 He had 5 daughters and they all worked very hard as he was a very thrifty man and wanted to marry his daughters well.
 Two married in Castletown as you know, and they married two Morrin men.
 Some say that they were distant relations.
 My father said that they were not.
 I really don't think that they were.

-often went to sell his produce.
-He gave those girls good fortunes.
-I don't
+where Richard often went to sell his produce.
+He gave those girls good

-know when his wife died, I can't find her death in the church or state
+fortunes.
+I don't know when his wife died, I can't find her death in the church

 and she was buried with her 1st husband, McNally and there is no headstone of that McNally in Churchfield.
 I was told that they were not related to the McNallys who are still in Churchfield, but I have my doubts.
 Old Mrs.